nothings/stb/docs/other_libs.md

 not scoped to just the library, so library authors are encouraged to include the license in the source file and not require a separate LICENSE.

-Corrections: if information for a library below is wrong, please send a correction as an issue, pull request, or email.
+Corrections: if information for a library above is wrong, please send a correction as an issue, pull request, or email.
 Note that if the list indicates a library works from both C/C++, but it doesn't, this could be an error in the list or it could be a bug in the library.
 If you find a library doesn't work in 32-bit or 64-bit, the library should be